lemming52/white_knight/integration/README.txt

 FILES

 Python
-integration.py - Package of all functions used. single_value.py - Used to calulate a value for a single number of Samples. multi_value.py - Used to calculate values for a range of samples. plot.py - Used to plot the data.
+integration.py - evaluate the montecarlo method across a suitable range and for the particular value. plot_monte.py - Used to plot the data. tools.py - load method

 Pictures
 Values.png - Plot of the calculated values for each sample number with associated error - Generated